 Amazon offers AWS Shield in two service plans: Standard and Advanced.
 AWS Shield Standard is available to all AWS customers at no extra cost.
 It protects against the most common DDoS attacks, which generally take place in layers 3 or 4 of the network stack.
 The Advanced version offers detection and mitigation of sophisticated, large scale DDoS attacks, together with real-time visualization and AWS WAF, a firewall for web applications.
 AWS Shield Advanced also offers uninterrupted access to the AWS DDoS Response Team (DRT) and protection against DDoS peaks.

-You’ll benefit from Google experience to protect their services like Gmail, YouTube, Search, etc. Some of the benefits of Cloud Armor are:
+You’ll benefit from the Google experience to protect their services like Gmail, YouTube, Search, etc. Some of the benefits of Cloud Armor are:

 - Protection against infrastructure and application